BuzzLeclair/Workshop_emacs/README.md

 In the `~/.emacs.d/` directory, create a new file called `interface.el`.

-In order for your configutation to contain the code written in this new file, make sure that it is included in the `init.el` file.
+In order for your configuration to contain the code written in this new file, make sure that it is included in the `init.el` file.

 In the `interface.el` file, make sure that the configuration will display the number of lines and columns in your emacs buffer.